Sterling taps 2-week high versus dollar after BoE minutes

 But analysts said the pound's gains may be limited because the minutes suggested more QE was still possible in early 2013.

-The Bank minutes said policymakers felt a case could be made for a further easing in monetary conditions to help boost the economy, in part by discouraging any further appreciation of sterling.
+The BoE minutes said policymakers felt a case could be made for a further easing in monetary conditions to help boost the economy, in part by discouraging any further appreciation of sterling.

 Higher-than-expected public sector borrowing data also highlighted concerns about how a weak UK economy may hamper efforts to cut the deficit.